JayaPrakashNarayana019/percona_setup/README.md

 setting up pmm to any msql db server
 - First Setup a Percona Server
 Then
-- add client to Server
+- add clients to pmm-server